-In our opinion, the Town of Windsor, Connecticut complied, in all material respects, with the requirements referred to above that are applicable to each of its major state programs for the year ended June 30, 2007.
-However, the results of our auditing procedures disclosed instances of noncompliance with those requirements which are required to be reported in accordance with the State Single Audit Act and which are described in the accompanying schedule of findings and questioned costs as items SCF07-1 to SCF07-2.
+In our opinion, the Town of Windsor, Connecticut complied, in all material respects, with the requirements referred to above that are applicable to each of its major state programs for the year ended June 30, 2008.
+However, the results of our auditing procedures disclosed an instance of noncompliance with those requirements which are required to be reported in accordance with the State Single Audit Act and which are described in the accompanying schedule of findings and questioned costs as item SCF08-1.